Low Back Pain

 - Strengthening exercises

-- Regenerative injection therapy
+- Cutting edge injection therapy

 Whether there’s a clearly identified cause or not, many instances of low back pain can be sufficiently managed with a combination of treatments.
 Another important part of managing low back pain is taking steps to prevent it by modifying activities that trigger it and getting regular exercise to strengthen the bones, joints, and muscles supporting your spine.